 The William Glade Fund

-A group of former students, friends, and colleagues are raising $50,000 to create The William Glade Fund, an endowment named in honor of the former institute director that will support the education of incoming and current graduate students of the Teresa Lozano Long Institute of Latin American Studies (LLILAS).
-Funds may cover tuition, fees, books, research, and/or internship opportunities.
+A group of former students, friends, and colleagues raised more than $60,000 to create The William Glade Fund, an endowment named in honor of the former institute director that will support the education of incoming and current graduate students of the Teresa Lozano Long Institute of Latin American Studies (LLILAS).
+Joe and Teresa Lozano Long matched $50,000 of the funds raised, so the endowment's value is more than $110,000.
+Funds will cover tuition, fees, books, research, and/or internship opportunities.
 The student who receives these funds will be recognized as the Dr. William Glade Scholar for the year in which the award is made.

 William Glade: Innovator in His Field

 Dr. William Glade was director of the Institute of Latin American Studies from 1971 to 1986.
 During his fifteen-year tenure, the institute experienced phenomenal growth in the number of students, faculty, and partnerships across campus.
 As a result, the institute was able to offer a more balanced and comprehensive education to students and to create a more vibrant space for faculty research and exchange within Latin America.